compbio/kmerVC/README.md

   - -a, --alpha ALPHA : Alpha value used in hypothesis testing.
 Defaults to 0.01.
   - -e, --sequencing\_error\_rate SEQUENCE\_ERROR\_SUB : Value indiciating sequencing error rate used for substitutions.
 Defaults to 0.01.
   - -ei, --sequencing\_error\_rate\_indel SEQUENCE\_ERROR\_INDEL : Value indiciating sequencing error rate used for indels.
 Defaults to 0.01.
+  - -c, --cutoff : Cutoff threshold for minimum number of unique kmers required to analyze a variant call.

 ### Examples